hytopoulos/hytopoulos.github.io/_posts/media-anima/2025-10-16-emotion-bias-vlm.md

 #### Conclusion

-Using sparse autoencoders, we've made VLM bias visible and measurable.
-"Esteem" correlates with masculine authority.
-"Sensitivity" skews young and feminine.
-These patterns are structural features learned from internet-scale data.

-But the technical problem of bias sits within a larger crisis: AI systems can perform empathy convincingly enough to forge emotional bonds with users, and the safeguards aren't there.
 As AI systems gain access to our emotional lives, we might ask the following questions:

 - Who gets recognized?
 Who gets misread?
 - How do we prevent emotional exploitation?
 - What does awareness look like?
 - What does fairness mean for subjective experiences like emotion?

 Interpretability alone doesn't solve these problems.
-But it makes them visible—and visibility is where accountability begins.
-How we choose to go forward with this technology will determine whether we are remembered as creators of companions or architects of isolation.
+But it makes them visible, and visibility is where accountability begins.
+How we choose to go forward with this technology will determine whether we are remembered as community builders or architects of isolation.

 ---